 Though serous papillary adenocarcinoma is a rare form of cancer, it is also considered an aggressive cancer.
 It spreads quickly though the affected organ and can easily metastasize to nearby organs or systems.
 Early stages of this cancer are not always symptomatic, making it difficult to detect in its early stages.
 By the time serous papillary adenocarcinoma is found, it has often moved to other systems in a patient's body.

-A patient who is diagnosed with serous papillary adenocarcinoma can often expect to undergo aggressive treatment.
+A patient who is diagnosed with this condition can often expect to undergo aggressive treatment.
 Whenever possible, tumors are surgically removed, which is easier to do if the cancer is caught early on.
 Radiation and chemotherapy are also used.
 Despite aggressive treatments, there is a significant chance that the cancer will return within five years.
 Though it is a relatively uncommon form of cancer, it accounts for a high percentage of deaths due to uterine or ovarian cancer.

 In most cases, this type of cancer affects the female reproductive system.
 It is usually seen in older women who are past or well past menopause.
 Symptoms of serous papillary adenocarcinoma that affect the uterus or ovaries may include vaginal bleeding, a symptom that is obvious when a woman is no longer menstruating.
 Pain in the abdomen, swelling, tiredness, and unexplained fever can also indicate the presence this type of cancer.